-In today’s web hosting domain, the dedicated servers have emerged as the leading hosting option, and in terms of cost-effectiveness, it is usually placed next to the VPS hosting.
-Most of the dedicated servers combine the strengths of web hosting in terms of integrated features and unmatched power that a complete server offers to a website.
+In today’s web hosting domain, dedicated servers have emerged as the leading hosting option, and in terms of cost-effectiveness, it is usually placed next to VPS hosting.
+Most dedicated servers combine the strengths of web hosting in terms of integrated features and unmatched power that a complete server offers to a website.
 Despite all these benefits, the security of servers continues to be a significant concern.

 So, what are Dedicated Servers?